JMS55/jms55.github.io/content/posts/2024_06_08_virtual_geometry_bevy_0_14/index.md

 So, how to choose the right LOD level, or in our case, the right LOD tree cut?
 The LOD cut will be based on the simplification error of each meshlet along the cut, with the goal being to select a cut that is imperceptibly different from the original mesh at the distance we're viewing the mesh at.

-For reasons I'll get into later, we're going to treat the error as a bounding sphere around the meshlet, with the radius being the error.
+For reasons I'll get into later during the runtime section, we're going to treat the error as a bounding sphere around the meshlet, with the radius being the error.
 We're also going to want two of these: one for the current meshlet itself, and one for the less-simplified group of meshlets that we simplified into the current meshlet (the current meshlet's parents in the LOD tree).

 LOD 0 meshlets, being the original representation of the mesh, have no error (0.0).
 They also have no set of parent meshlets, which we will represent with an infinite amount of error (f32::MAX), again for reasons I will get into later.